amosnier/sha-2/README.md

 SHA-2 algorithm implementations.

-At the moment, only a SHA-256 is implemented.
+At the moment, only SHA-256 is implemented.

 ## Design criteria